 note: adopted 1897, modified lyrics adopted 1934; Cuban poet Jose Joaquin PALMA anonymously submitted lyrics to a public contest calling for a national anthem; his authorship was not discovered until 1911

-Guernsey name: "Sarnia Cherie" (Guernsey Dear)
+name: "Sarnia Cherie" (Guernsey Dear)

 lyrics/music: George DEIGHTON/Domencio SANTANGELO